Chapter 2: Structure

 Frequency

-Daily: Standard for most teams
+Daily Standard for most teams

-3x/week (Mon/Wed/Fri): For teams with longer-cycle work
+3x/week For teams with longer-cycle work

-After every deploy: For continuous delivery teams
+After deploy For continuous delivery teams

-Never: For independent workers with no shared goals
+Never For independent workers with no shared goals

 Duration

-Target: 5-10 minutes for most teams
+Target: 5 to 10 minutes for most teams.

 Team SizeTarget Duration

-3-5 people5 minutes
+3 to 5 people5 minutes

 13+ peopleSplit into sub-teams